What You Need to Know About Legal Exotic Cats

 This small cat is native to Central and South America.
 Geoffroy’s cats are among the smallest wild cat species, weighing only 4 to 8 pounds when fully grown.
 Because of their small size, they present no public safety threat to humans.

 Geoffroy’s cats are relatively rare, in part because they have a limited gene pool in captivity.
 Geoffroy’s cats can be rather timid and less social, which means that they thrive in a relatively placid, quiet environment.
 If provoked, they can become nervous and aggressive, especially when they reach sexual maturity.

 Asian Leopard Cat

 Shy and elusive, this nocturnal cat is wary of humans.
-They make poor house pets.
-They do best when left to themselves in a large enclosure.
-If humans interact with them often enough these legal exotic cats can be tame enough to interact with them.
+They are not ideal house pets, and do best when left to themselves in a large enclosure.
+If humans interact with them often, these exotic cats can prove to be docile.

 The Asian leopard cat is the parent breed to Bengal cats, which are also a legal exotic cat breed to have as pets in the U.S. Some subspecies of the Asian leopard cat are endangered, which makes them difficult to purchase legally, and it requires documentation and permits to own them, which varies by state.
 Non-profit group, Big Cat Rescue, has a state-by-state exotic cat guide that you can reference before adopting or purchasing an exotic cat breed.

 This large, nervous cat is native to Asia, Sri Lanka, and Egypt, and is typically bred with domesticated cats to create hybrids, like chausies or jungle bobs.
 In captivity, a jungle cat will live to be 15 to 20 years old.